bryanthowell-tableau/tableau_tools/README.md

 ## 6 tableau_rest_api module
 The tableau_rest_api module is composed of a lot of different files, which combine together to expose a single TableauServerRest object to the end user.

+### 6.0 rest_xml_request.py and rest_josn_request.py
+Due to historical development of the library, the actual handling of the HTTP connectivity to the Tableau Server is handled through a

 ### 6.1 tableau_server_rest.py
 tableau_server_rest.py, which exposes this combined object lives in the outermost directory of the package.
 These classes just define the object structure, which includes the many sub-objects.
 The TableauServerRest object itself inherits from TableauRestApiBase, so the definition of the methods that exist directly on the TableauServerRest object really live in the tableau_rest_api/methods/rest_api_base.py file.
 All of the sub-objects are defined in files under the tableau_rest_api/methods/ sub-directory.